2H1W/digital-gardener-guide/src/site/notes/Resource/An Introduction to RCR Arquitectes.md

  [🔗](https://read.readwise.io/read/01hb2y78118myvn0c94f5egfbw)

 ---
 **The place** where the RCR architects live and work is Olot.
-The town is surrounded by extinct volcanoes, forming a substrate that has created a special [[微氣候\|microclimate]] with plant species that are unique to the Iberian Peninsula.
+The town is surrounded by extinct volcanoes, forming a substrate that has created a special [[Area/微氣候\|microclimate]] with plant species that are unique to the Iberian Peninsula.

  [🔗](https://read.readwise.io/read/01hb2ygpaak4h621faw8jt77fd)